elifesciences-publications/Inter_Intra_Variation/README.md

 This repository contains analysis code used in Pastoll et al.

+We recommend using RStudio (https://www.rstudio.com/) for running and viewing code.

+** Suggested set up:**
-To run analyses the files set-up.Rmd, Functions.Rmd and LoadData.Rmd must first be run.
+First run the files set-up.Rmd, Functions.Rmd and LoadData.Rmd.
+Install any packages that are required for these files to run correctly.

+Analyses for each figure are in their own .rmd files.
+Once libraries are activated, functions initialised and data loaded, then the analysis files can be run independently.
+Within each .rmd file code should be executed in order.

+** Generate a html document to view the code**
-The code can be viewed as a bookdown document, with each chapter containing analysis for the corresponding figure in the manuscript.
+The code can also be viewed as a bookdown document, with each chapter containing analysis for the corresponding figure in the manuscript.
 This is made possible using the **bookdown** package (https://github.com/rstudio/bookdown).
 Install the package from from CRAN or Github:

 ```{r eval=FALSE}
 install.packages("bookdown")